 New Commercial Building Construction

-To acquire a building permit for a new commercial building (including multi-unit residential) in Johnson County Wastewater’s service area, a Sanitary Sewer Connection Permit must first be issued to the property owner from Johnson County Wastewater.
+To acquire a building permit for a new commercial building in Johnson County Wastewater’s service area, a Sanitary Sewer Connection Permit must first be issued to the property owner from Johnson County Wastewater.
 Project plans should be submitted to Johnson County Wastewater at the same time they are submitted to the city for building permitting.

 The following documents are provided to guide the property owner, building owner, engineer, contractors, and other interested parties through the Commercial Building Sanitary Sewer Connection permitting processes and to identify the requirements for the Johnson County Wastewater Permit Site Plan and other project drawings.